SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-17.md

 ### Command to create instance with tags
 - aws ec2 run-instances --image-id ami-xxxxxxxx --count 1 --instance-type t2.micro --security-group-ids sg-
   903004f8 --tag-specifications 'ResourceType=instance,Tags=[{Key=Name,Value=Saikiran_instance}]'
+- Use this command to list instances and find the one with your specific Name tag:- aws ec2 describe-instances --filters "Name=tag:Name,Values=MyInstanceName" --query "Reservations[*].Instances[*].InstanceId" --output text
+- aws ec2 terminate-instances --instance-ids i-0abc123456def7890
 - If you get error "Unable to locate credentials, you can configure by "aws configure".
 - Before "aws configure", you need to create Administrator user.
 By going to IAM, Users, Create user, Attach policies directly, Administrator access, Click on the created user, Security credentials, Create accesskey,